phillipstm/https-teresaPhillips.github.io-reading-notes-/lab-06.md

     }

 To find if a string starts or ends with a particular substring.
 This is a common enough need that there are two special methods for this: startsWith() and endsWith():

+    if (browserType.startsWith('zilla')) {
+        or
+    if (browserType.endsWith('zilla')) {

+### Extracting a substring from a string
+You can extract a substring from a string using the slice() method.
+The index at which to start extracting.
+The index at which to stop extracting.
+This is exclusive, meaning that the character at this index is not included in the extracted substring.

+    const browserType = 'mozilla';
+    console.log(browserType.slice(1, 4)); // "ozi"

+If you want to extract all of the remaining characters in a string after a certain character, you don't have to include the second parameter.
+Instead, you only need to include the character position from where you want to extract the remaining characters in a string.

+### Changing case
+The string methods toLowerCase() and toUpperCase() take a string and convert all the characters to lower- or uppercase.

+    const radData = 'My NaMe Is MuD';
+    console.log(radData.toLowerCase());
+    console.log(radData.toUpperCase());

+### Updating parts of a string
+You can replace one substring inside a string with another substring using the replace() method.

+    const browserType = 'mozilla';
+    const updated = browserType.replace('moz','van');

+    console.log(updated);      // "vanilla"
+    console.log(browserType);  // "mozilla"

+-Note that replace(), like many string methods, doesn't change the string it was called on, but returns a new string.
+If you want to update the original browserType variable.
+-Note we now have to declare browserType using let, not const, because we are reassigning it.

+    let browserType = 'mozilla';
+    browserType = browserType.replace('moz','van');

+    console.log(browserType);  // "vanilla"